sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 ### Encrypting webhook logs

 Webhook logs can be encrypted by specifying a `webhookLogKey` in the [on-disk database encryption site configuration](encryption.md).
-Recent received webhook payloads can be seen on the webhook details page for each incoming webhook.

- > NOTE: Deprecated webhooks added via code host configuration can be viewed in **Site Admin > Batch Changes > Incoming webhooks**.
-Webhook logging can be configured through the [incoming webhooks site configuration](../../admin/config/batch_changes.md#incoming-webhooks).